 The ARPF shall store the long-term key K. The key K shall be 128 bits or 256 bits long.

-During an authentication and key agreement procedure, the ARPF shall generate key material from K that it forwards to the AUSF.
-The generation of this key material is specific to the authentication method and is specified in clause 6.1.3.Keys in the AUSF
+During an authentication and key agreement procedure, the ARPF shall generate authentication key material from K that it forwards to the AUSF.
+The generation of this authentication key material is specific to the authentication method and is specified in clause 6.1.3.

-The AUSF shall generate the anchor key, also called KSEAF, from the key material received from the ARPF during an authentication and key agreement procedure.
+For 5G AKA, the ARPF shall generate key KAUSF according to the Annex A.2.

+Keys in the AUSF

-The AUSF may generate a further key KAUSF from the key material received from the ARPF.
+The AUSF generates a key KAUSF from the authentication key material received from the ARPF for EAP-AKA’ as specified in clause 6.1.3.1.
 This further key may be stored in the AUSF between authentication and key agreement procedures.

+The AUSF shall generate the anchor key, also called KSEAF, from the authentication key material received from the ARPF during an authentication and key agreement procedure.

 Keys in the SEAF